Skip to Main Content

 Local Production Network

-Established connections with talent, crew, and vendors across Lima, Cusco, Arequipa, Trujillo, and Iquitos — including specialists in high-altitude and jungle production logistics.
+We hold strong connections with talent, crew, and vendors across Lima, Cusco, Arequipa, Trujillo, and Iquitos, including experts in high-altitude and jungle shoot logistics.

 04.